ImpishDeathTech/racket-argv/README.md

 ```

 So I decided to define an easier way of interacting with it, a way most programmers are used to: argv!

-Install it like any other racket package, there's nothing special going on here ;3
+Install it like any other racket package and `(require argv)`, there's nothing special going on here ;3

 If called as just `(argv)` the function will return the entire vector.
 Otherwise, unlike other argvs,
 This argv iterates from zero, like
 `current-command-line arguments`